 Isaac Bryan - Director of Research and Municipal Projects

 Bryan is a founding member of the RPM team and an expert on the criminal justice system.
+He is the founding instructor for the UCLA Big Data for Justice Institute and lectures on a range of policy topics.
 He has worked on projects with the U.S. Department of Justice, American Civil Liberties Union, Children’s Defense Fund and National Center for Youth Law.
 In 2016, he co-authored the policy brief that inspired California Senate bill SB 439, which excludes those 11 years of age or younger from prosecution in juvenile court.
-Bryan is also a lead researcher for the Million Dollar Hoods Project at UCLA.
-His recent report "The Price for Freedom" received national attention for its first ever in-depth look at the quantifiable impact of the money bail system on the City of Los Angeles.
-In 2017, Bryan gave expert testimony before the United Nations Special Rapporteur on Extreme Poverty and Human Rights regarding money bail in the United States.
-Recently, he has served as a Bohnett Policy Fellow in Los Angeles Mayor Eric Gacetti’s Office of Economic Opportunity, where he authored the final report for the Blue Ribbon Commission on Employment Equity and helped to address the complex needs of the city’s reentry population.
-Bryan received bachelor degrees in Sociology and Political Science from the University of Arizona, and is currently pursuing a Master’s in Public Policy at UCLA.
+Bryan is also the Policy Director for the Million Dollar Hoods Project and the Policy Advisor to the UCLA Ralph Bunche Center.
+Bryan have given expert testimony before the United Nations Special Rapporteur on Extreme Poverty and Human Rights, and speaks frequently on issues of social justice.
+Recently, he has served as a Bohnett Policy Associate in Los Angeles Mayor Eric Gacetti’s Office of Economic Opportunity, where he authored the final report for the Blue Ribbon Commission on Employment Equity and helped to address the complex needs of the city’s reentry population.
+Bryan received bachelor degrees in Sociology and Political Science from the University of Arizona, and a Masters in Public Policy at UCLA.
 He sees criminal justice systems for what they could be—and keeps the research relevant to how it will be heard and acted upon by citizens and representatives alike.

 Jacob Strunk - Lead Film and Video Producer and Board Advisor